shnewto/sheas.blog/posts/2017-cobalt-and-now.md

 ### Time for a project
 The work of starting a blog intimidated me for a long time and I'd like to talk a bit about how I made it past being intimidated.
-Some of what intimidated me in the past was the idea of finding time.
-Whether I'm actually able to find time isn't clear yet but I reached a point where I thought I'd try.
+Some of what slowed me down in the past was the idea of finding time.
+Whether I'm actually able to find time isn't clear yet but I've reached a point where I thought I'd try.
 The remaining problem stemmed from indecision.
 I wanted the solution to be _just right_ but couldn't decide what that even meant.
 A part of me leaned toward a nice prefab solution like [svbtle](https://svbtle.com/) or falling back